 - $750,000 20-year term policy is $235/year

 However, by keeping the 30-year term, she has an extra $750,000 of coverage for 10 more years.
 This could be well worth the additional premium cost of $100 per year.

 “Naturally Occurring” Life Insurance Ladders

-Well, that put a ladder in place that could effectively cover your needs.
+Well, that put a ladder in place which could effectively cover your needs.
 Again, this assumes your children become independent in their early to mid-20s and no other major health, career, or financial setbacks occur.
-We’ll look at that next…

 Laddering Term and Permanent Life Policies